 And that is just to scratch the surface.

 So how do we do it?
 Well, our bespoke and unique 3D camera system shoots in every direction, to create a sphere of the world.
 But by showing the world as it really is, VR does something that 2D simply cannot.
 And I’m not sure I can absolutely explain it.

 When it is done properly, when you get up close, when you take people to the centre of the action, you can connect people in a genuinely profound way.
 It is not something I have experienced in any other medium I have worked in, even the movies, which of course have the power to make you laugh and make you cry.
 But they don’t connect you with people in the way that VR does.
 Yes, they can make you feel like you have left your life for a moment, but they can’t make you feel like you have got up out of your seat, leapt through the cinema screen and into the world you are watching.

 By taking that leap, you see the world differently.
 You understand people in a different way, you lose your prejudices and you begin to understand your new world in a much more empathetic way, because you are part of it.
 There is no screen between you anymore.
 Once you get your head around that, you begin to see how powerful this medium could be.

 The speed at which the industry is moving is incredible and the demand for content is growing – we are feeling it as a business.

 Over the next 12 months, headsets will become more visible.
 Seeing someone on a bus or a train watching content will become the norm.
 And as that momentum builds, so will the demand for content.
 Fans will expect it.
 Ask where it is.
 Want it.
 Need it.
 If they don’t find VR content with your brand, they will find it elsewhere.
 Because once you get the taste for it, you want to revisit that world again and again.
 You want to feel that childlike excitement at the discovery of a new way to tell wonderful stories.
 Just like I once did with my Dad’s bedtime stories.

 So there it is, we are Laduma.
+We are a New Reality.
 The thunder is coming.